-Over the last year, 4,000+ jobs were posted by companies in our region for professionals in this field.
+Over the last year, 1,700+ jobs were posted by companies in our region for professionals in this field.
 The median salary for a medical assistant is $30,112 per year.
 (Source: EMSI Career Coach)

 Have you always wanted to work in the medical field?
 Do you like helping people and making sure they are feeling strong and healthy?
 If you have this urge and want to be that generous person who helps people into exam rooms, takes vital signs, and helps run the office, then you would love to have a career as a medical assistant.

 Our Associate of Applied Science (A.A.S.) in Medical Assisting Technology can help you fulfill your dream of working in a medical office.
 Students in this program will learn how to assist doctors with basic administrative and clinical tasks.
 They will know how to manage the office, handle medical billing, deal with insurance coding procedures, and more.

 After degree completion, these students will be able to enter the medical profession as confident professionals, able to take vitals while running an entire office.
 Graduates are eligible to apply for and take the National Center for Competency Testing (NCCT) National Certified Medical Assistant (NCMA) exam.

 - Perform administrative duties in a variety of healthcare settings.